shaharoded/Trump-Tweets-Text-Classification/README.md

 # Trump-Tweets-Text-Classification

 This project involves optimizing a series of models to predict whether a tweet was written by Donald Trump or not.
 The optimization process utilized various machine learning and deep learning models to achieve the best possible performance.
+You will find 3 notebooks here:
+- API - the main notebook, with the already trained models, ready for usage
+- Model Creation - The flow and tests to optimize Sci-Kit's models using Optuna
+- BERT - Finetuning process for BERT, RoBERTa and DistilBERT.
+You will need GPU to train those.

 ## Table of Contents